Mutual Divorce Lawyer in Delhi :

 When the divorced persons can remarry?

-Depending on the nature of decree, after grant of Divorce by Mutual Consent, Parties can marry any time after grant of Divorce by Mutual Consent, however in case of divorce granted by courts duly contested by other spouse, Divorced individual may re-marry after expiry of three months from the date of decree if no notice of appeal is received by the person remarrying from the other person.
+Depending on the nature of the decree, after granting of Divorce by Mutual Consent, Parties can marry at any time after granting of Divorce by Mutual Consent, however, in case of a divorce granted by courts duly contested by another spouse, the Divorced individual may re-marry after the expiry of three months from the date of the decree if no notice of appeal is received by the person remarrying from the other person.